beardedprince/beardedprince/README.md

 ### Hi there 👋

-Welcome to my profile.
-I'm a Software Developer.
+I am Olamilekan Solih.
 I work mainly with JavaScript/TypeScript, Angular, React and Node.js.

 - 👯 I’m looking to collaborate on cool projects.
 - 📫 How to reach me: Email: alaketuolamilekan02@gmail.com